tomato42/marvin-toolkit/README.md

 and returns it in case of errors in padding, instead of the decrypted value, is the recommended way to workaround this vulnerability.
 See the TLS 1.2 RFC 5246 page 58 for details.

+If neither of those options are realistic, and you've already verified that the RSA-OAEP interface is side-channel free, you may consider implementing the workaround described in the Marvin Attack paper.

 ## Are signatures vulnerable?